BenGane/advent-of-code-2023/README.md

 ## Structure examples

-- [`challenges/day-8/1.input.txt`](./challenges/day-8/1.input.txt) - input for the eighth day challenge of 2023 year
 - [`challenges/day-8/1.spec.ts`](./challenges/day-8/1.spec.ts) - solution for the eighth day challenge of 2023 year (in a form of a test so I get quick reruns on save)
-- [`challenges/day-9/1.spec.ts`](./challenges/day-9/1.spec.ts) - solution for the first part of the ninth day challenge of 2023 year

 ## Usage